-- Shop at discount grocers like Aldi.
+- Shop at discount grocers or inexpensive stores like Aldi.
 I am always amazed every single time I shop there at how much less expensive it is than my regular grocery store.
 Avocados are especially cheap there.

-- Check out apps on your phone that will give you rebates back on items that you buy.
+- Check out apps on your phone that will give you cash back on items that you buy.
 Ibotta is my favorite but there are many others.
 They are like coupons but better in my opinion.
-Use my “dgjqfhi”, and you get $10 back immediately after you verify your first rebate within the first two weeks after signing up.
+Use my "dgjqfhi", and you get $10 back immediately after you verify your first rebate within the first two weeks after signing up with Ibotta.

 - For side dishes, keep it simple with inexpensive fruit, fresh simple salads, deviled eggs, or roasted summer vegetables.
 The simpler the better in terms of budget.